-Vice president for Student Affairs/dean of students Larry Bethune and his staff are always available to provide you and your family with whatever assistance you require to ensure your success at Berklee.
-This office manages most of the student services on campus, including the Office of Housing, the Office of Student Activities, the Counseling and Advising Center, the Career Development Center, and the Parent Office.
+Vice president for student affairs/dean of students Larry Bethune and his staff are always available to provide you and your family with whatever assistance you require to ensure your success at Berklee.
+This office oversees all departments housed within the Division of Student Affairs.

 - Career Development Center

 Connect with the Career Development Center (CDC) for expert guidance, leading-edge resources, engaging connections, and professional development programs/events aimed at helping you achieve your music career goals through the Berklee Career Manager platform.
 The CDC's focus is on music career management and helping students/alumni access resources and activities that are applicable to their career paths.